 Melioidosis is a bacterial infection of humans and animals.
-The disease-causing agent is Burkholderia pseudomallei, which occurs in the soil throughout southeast Asia, northern Australia, and the South Pacific.
+The disease-causing agent is Burkholderia pseudomallei, which occurs in the soil and water throughout southeast Asia, northern Australia, and the South Pacific.
 The true boundaries of this organism are unclear, as it may cause sporadic disease and outbreaks in other temperate regions.
-Melioidosis outbreaks have coincided with heavy rainfall, flooding, and disturbances in plumbing resulting in contamination of water supplies.
+Melioidosis outbreaks have coincided with heavy rainfall, flooding, major excavations, and disturbances in plumbing resulting in contamination of water supplies.

 Melioidosis can be passed to people, so appropriate precautions should be taken when handling infected dogs.
 The bacteria can be shed from wounds and, depending on the site of infection, from other sources, including nasal secretions, milk, feces, and urine.